Skip to content

 ransomware: ['bad1', 'bad2', ...]

-This will cause the service to only use the terms I've specified when looking for ransomware terms.
-This is still subject to the hit threshold defined in the service base.
+This configuration will instruct the service to only use the specified terms for ransomware detection, adhering to the default hit threshold as defined in the service base.

 Advanced Term Override